WPATH SOC8, a Manifesto for Trans Healthcare

 - Mental Health

 Dr. Daniel Simon puts the new SOC8 and the WPATH Symposium into perspective.
-“We are witness this September 2022 to a watershed moment in trans healthcare.
+“This September 2022, we are witnesses to a watershed moment in trans healthcare.
 A week in which hundreds of leading healthcare professionals around the world have congregated in the name of Transgender Medicine.
 A day in which a new, updated best practices guide, SOC8, declares numerous Gender Affirming interventions are medically necessary, including facial feminization.“

 To draw one statement from the SOC8 that sends a clear message to providers: “We recommend all members of the health care workforce receive cultural-knowledge training focused on treating transgender and gender diverse individuals with dignity during orientation and as part of annual or continuing education.”